ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 officer, sometimes another, had been her favourite, as their attentions raised them in her opinion.
 Her affections had continually been fluctuating but never without an object.
-The mischief of neglect and mistaken indulgence towards such a girl--oh! how acutely did she now feel it!
+The mischief of neglect and mistaken indulgence towards such a girl -- oh! how acutely did she now feel it!

-She was wild to be at home--to hear, to see, to be upon the spot to share with Jane in the cares that must now fall wholly upon her, in a family so deranged, a father absent, a mother incapable of exertion, and requiring constant attendance; and though almost persuaded that nothing
+She was wild to be at home -- to hear, to see, to be upon the spot to share with Jane in the cares that must now fall wholly upon her, in a family so deranged, a father absent, a mother incapable of exertion, and requiring constant attendance; and though almost persuaded that nothing